Christmas Is For Children

 Gospel: John 1:1-18 or 1:1-5, 9-14

-But Father chose to use the traditional gospel for Christmas from Midnight Mass.
+but Father chose to read the traditional gospel for Christmas from Midnight Mass.

 St Luke was a friend of St Paul.
 And he knew Mary very closely and he knew all the incidents surrounding the birth of Jesus very well.
 And this is the gospel that he has left us.